Privacy and cookies

 We may also be obliged to disclose data under certain laws or by order of court or other competent regulatory body or may be permitted to disclose it under applicable data protection laws.

-Finally, if Blake Morgan merges with another business entity or divests a part of its business or carries out internal corporate restructuring, your information may be disclosed to Blake Morgan's new business partners or owners or the new corporate entities.
+Finally, if Blake Morgan merges with another business entity or divests a part of its business or carries out internal corporate restructuring, your information may be disclosed and transferred to Blake Morgan's new business partners or owners or the new corporate entities.

 We have in place administrative, technical and physical measures on our website and internally designed to guard against and minimise the risk of loss, misuse or unauthorised processing or disclosure of the personal information that we hold.